DarrylDias/Classic-White/README.md

 rake install["Classic-White"]
 ```

-If you find any bugs open issues [here](https://github.com/DarrylDias/Classic-White/issues).
+If you find any bugs open an issue [here](https://github.com/DarrylDias/Classic-White/issues).